My Best Tips to Display Throw Blankets In Your Living Room

 Baskets without a lid are also an option (the one above is old from Article).
 Although you’ll have to be a bit more aware of the blankets you put inside.
 Ideally, it should still work with your home decor and the style of the room.

-Now, let’s chat about the throw blankets that you want to display on your couch because they’re that pretty.
-Here’s how we usually display those ones…
+Now, let’s chat about your favorite throws that you want to display on your couch because they’re pretty or add a pop of color.
+Here are different ways to display those ones…

 You can’t go wrong with your blanket neatly folded on the seat or arm of your couch.
 We often like to do this when the blanket is pretty thin and has a nice pattern.
-This can be on the arm of your couch, the back of your couch (folded in thirds, off-centered), or draped on the seat of your couch.
+This can be on the arm of your couch, the back of your couch (folded in thirds, off-centered), or draped on the seat of your couch near your decorative pillows.
+This is a great option and an easy way to layer in texture and color.

-While Bridget has been playing around with this neutral patterned throw (from Marshalls) on her new couch.
-These throw blankets add texture, pattern, and color to our gray couches.
+While Bridget has been playing around with this neutral patterned throw on her new couch.
+These throw blankets add texture, pattern, and a pop of color to our gray couches.
 Plus, they’re nice to quickly grab when you want to warm up.
 Although they’re not nearly as comfortable as the throw blankets we hide in baskets.

 Casey: Bridget is the queen of doing the effortless blanket drape on her couch.
 I’m always way too intimidated to try out that look because it often gets bunchy or messy on my couch.
 But somehow she can toss the blanket on the back of her couch and it looks chic and effortless.
 How does she do it?!

-Bridget: Thanks Case, you’re far too kind and I promise I’m not nearly as talented as you’re making me sound.
-The key here is using a thin, somewhat petite blanket.
+Bridget: The key here is using a thin, somewhat petite blanket.
 This is not going to work well with a bulky or large blanket.

 So there you have it, the multiple ways to combat one of our biggest pet peeves in the family room!
 We are all about being cozy in our homes (hello, Netflix bingefests), but there are ways to be comfy without compromising the look of your family room.